agarciamontoro/agarciamontoro.github.io/_posts/2017-08-25-gsoc-final-thoughts.md

 ## Using The New Code

-Ok, so my code has nice tricky details and the commits I did on the PR are super cool, but before describing all the work that has been done, let's see how to use the new methods and the good results we can obtain.
+Ok, so we all know that my code has nice tricky details and the commits I did on the PRs are super cool, but before describing all the work that has been done, let's see how to use the new methods and the good results we can obtain.

 ### Gradient and Fitting Interfaces